 What are the factors that drive fees?

-Fees are determined a few ways.
+Fees are determined in a few ways.
 Our view of the ideal way is to first do a thorough analysis.
-This is what makes it possible to accurately answer most of the questions above: What is needed, Where is work needed, How tough is the competition?
+This is what makes it possible to accurately answer most of the questions above: What is needed, where is work needed, how tough is the competition?
 This knowledge is required to prioritize work and get the best bang for the buck.